Professional reference of literary work Siddhartha

 Form of work: individual, group

-Topic: problem with independence, dependence on others, confusion, own underestimation or overestimation, pathological obedience, desire to be constantly liked, problem with authorities, feeling of helplessness, etc.
+Topic: problem with independence, dependence on others, confusion, underestimation and overestimation, pathological obedience, desire to be constantly liked, problem with authorities, feeling of helplessness, etc.

-Therapeutic goals: development of independent thinking, strengthening of intuition, ability to notice one’s own thoughts and emotions, anchoring in one’s own story, finding one’s own solutions, balance
+Therapeutic goals: development of independent thinking, strengthening of intuition, ability to notice thoughts and emotions, anchoring in life, finding solutions, balance and sources

-Brief content of the work: Searching for one’s own authentic journay
+Brief content of the work: Searching for Authentic Journay

-Siddhartha by Hermann Hesse is a story that helps you realize your own personal freedom.
-It is a powerful story that shows in one person’s life the necessity of authentic experience and tireless search for an essential relationship with oneself.
+Siddhartha by Hermann Hesse is a story that helps realize our own personal freedom.
+It is a powerful story that shows the necessity of authentic experience and tireless search for an essential relationship with our own life.

-Hermann Hesse came into contact with India since childhood, as his grandparents worked here as missionaries.
+Hermann Hesse had been coming into contact with India since childhood, as his grandparents worked here as missionaries.
 When Hermann was thirty years old (1911) he went to India, but due to his health condition he had to end the trip earlier than planned.
 However, throughout his life he dealt with the Indian system of thought, which became a source of knowledge and wisdom for him.

-In Siddhartha’s short story, he deals with the personal transformation of a person and “liberation”, which in the spirit of Indian philosophy can also be perceived as the establishment of personal balance, emotional maturity, the ability to endure time in silence with oneself, or look at one’s decisions and actions with the ability to forgive.
+In Siddhartha’s short story, he deals with the personal transformation of a person and “liberation”, which in the spirit of Indian philosophy can also be perceived as the establishment of personal balance, emotional maturity, the ability to endure time in silence, and look at his decisions and actions with the ability to forgive.
 In the short story, Siddhartha is looking for an answer to his basic question: how can he achieve a state of absolute freedom despite various obstacles in life?
 However, it does not turn to eternal truths that find freedom outside the real world.
-Siddhartha’s question makes sense to him in its pure human form, in the life we live right now, in our living presence.
+For Siddhartha this question makes sense just when we consider pure human form, the life we live right now, our living presence.

 In his desire for wisdom, Siddhartha detaches himself from the world, family, friends, lover and finally from his son.
-He finds that detaching himself from his beliefs and some ideas about life is beneficial for him, but some are not.
-At first he was convinced that there was only one right way to freedom, that it had to be discovered, learned.
-Perhaps this is also why he follows the teachings of the sages with absolute honesty, if he indulges in spontaneity without restrictions.
-He experiences extremes when he tries to follow the path of asceticism and later the path of sensual enjoyment of the world.
-However, none of his life decisions bring him inner reconciliation.
+He discovers that detaching himself from his beliefs and some ideas about life is beneficial for him, but some are not as much.
+At first he was convinced that there was only one right way to freedom, that had to be discovered.
+Perhaps this is also why he follows the teachings of the sages with absolute honesty, or he indulges in spontaneity without restrictions.
+He experiences extremes when he tries to follow the path of asceticism and later the path of sensual enjoyment.
+However, none of his life decisions brings him inner reconciliation.

-From the beginning, Siddhartha was searching for his essential Self (atman) and to achieve this goal he needed to follow his own individual path through life.
+From the beginning, Siddhartha was searching for his essential Self (átman) and to achieve this goal he needed to follow his individual path through life.
 And even though his life was full of mistakes and detours from the beginning because he was looking for answers to burning questions about the freedom of a human being outside of himself, he understood that the truth was hidden within himself from the beginning.
-He just needed to let her out of him.
-In addition, he discovered that the teachings of other people can be rather an obstacle for him on his way.
+He just needed to let it appear.
+He also discovered that the teachings of other people can be rather an obstruction than a help.

 Description of the possibilities of professional pedagogical/therapeutic work:

 When working with the book, we should realize the power of the human mind and direct the client’s attention to his desires, immerse him in the inner world and help him gain self-confidence in his own feelings and thinking.
 The story also points out that the solutions we force ourselves into or solutions we are forced into are not right for us.
-You don’t have to force yourself to extremes either, but it is important to take the time to figure out what is right for us, in which direction we need to go.
-The essence lies in recognizing your desires and feelings, which should not be left out of your decisions either.
-We can realize how healing it is to be able to stop for a moment, quiet the mind and let the answers to inner conflicts come to us.
+We don’t have to force yourself to extremes either, but it is important to take the time to figure out what is right for us, in which direction we need to go.
+The essence lies in recognizing our desires and feelings, which should not be left out of our decisions either.
+We can realize how healing it is to be able to stop for a moment, soothe the mind and let the answers to come to us.

 Various relaxation techniques, breath work, imagination, etc. can also be helpful in working with the client.